sangpham2710/CS161-Project/README.md

 $ bin/Release/minesweeper_v1.exe
 ```

+---

 ## Technologies Used

 - ["windows.h" library](https://en.wikipedia.org/wiki/Windows.h)

+---

 ## Features

 ### Graphics

-The game's graphics are simple since they are just the characters printed onto the console.
-We intended to renovate it using some graphic libraries, but since this version is working flawlessly and we are in love with its minimalistic look, we had decided to
+The game's graphics are simple since they are just characters printed to the console.
+We intended to renovate it using some graphics libraries, but since this version is working flawlessly and we are also in love with its minimalistic look, we've come to the decision that this will be our final version :smile:.

 ### Basic Features